Kiwirrkurra Community, Western Australia

 Kiwirrkurra, gazetted as Kiwirrkurra Community, is a small community in Western Australia in the Gibson Desert, 1200 km east of Port Hedland and 700 km west of Alice Springs.
 It had a population of 165 in 2016, mostly Aboriginal Australians.
 It has been described as the most remote community in Australia.

-The community lies within the Ngaanyatjarra Council area, although outside of the boundary of the Ngaanyatjarra Lands.
+The main service provider is Ngaanyatjarra Council area, although outside of the boundary of the Ngaanyatjarra Lands.

 History

 It was established around a bore in the early 1980s as a Pintupi settlement, as part of the outstation movement, and became a permanent community in 1983.
 It was one of the last areas with nomadic Aboriginal people until about that time, the Pintupi Nine.

 It was flooded in early 2000, and further flooding between 3 and 5 March 2001 forced the evacuation of its population of 170, first briefly to Kintore and then for four weeks to NORFORCE's base in Alice Springs and finally to Morapoi Station in the Goldfields of Western Australia, 2000 km SSW of Kiwirrkurra.
 The stay in Alice Springs and Morapoi brought the community into contact with alcohol for the first time and led to violence and social disruption.
 By late 2002 the community had moved back to Kiwirrkurra.

 On 19 October 2001 the Kiwirrkurra people gained native title over 42900 km2 of the surrounding land and waters.

-On 19 June 2009, a 26-year-old man from Kiwirrkura was the first Australian to die of the 2009 flu pandemic; he was initially treated in Alice Springs hospital but he died in Royal Adelaide Hospital.
+On 19 June 2009, a 26-year-old man from Kiwirrkurra was the first Australian to die of the 2009 flu pandemic; he was initially treated in Alice Springs hospital but he died in Royal Adelaide Hospital.

 A Perth Catholic boys' school, CBC Fremantle, has established an immersion partnership program with the local Kiwirrkura community to further Indigenous relations, improve local facilities and further the students' social and pastoral developments.
 Students and teachers organise trips about once a year.

 The Kiwirrkura community worked to establish the Kiwirrkurra Indigenous Protected Area, which was formally launched in September 2014.